in-touch-dev/icon-library/README.md

 Update the version (in the package.json) by 0.0.1 and then push all your changes to the repo.

-### Pubclish to NPM
+### Publish to NPM

-Firstly make sure to build to the dist folder. run
+Firstly make sure to build to the dist folder.
+Run

 ```shell
 yarn build